Saturday, July 22, 2023

 Mako in the Manga is not even remotely a candidate for being "the Tomboy of the group", she is actually arguably the most traditionally hyper feminine and her femininity was only ever called into question because she was taller then average for a Japanese Female Middle Schooler.

-In Japan Manga is actually more popular then Anime, over there most Sailor Moon fans were also reading the Manga.
+In Japan Manga is actually more widely read then Anime is watched, over there most Sailor Moon fans were also reading the Manga.
 In the west however the Anime was always normally the default understanding of Sailor Moon.
 But in time certain Manga facts became well known even to those of us who never read it.

 But that popularly was specifically for Mako as she was in the Anime, that she was the one who could win fights even untransformed and yet still be very feminine at the same time.
 Because on American TV at the time that was rare, we didn't even have La Femme Nikita or Buffy yet, and on Xena at least early on there was a distinction between the Girly characters and the ass kicking characters.
 While in Japan female characters like that were already starting to become the norm.